- What is JumpCloud and what does it do?

 - How does JumpCloud help secure my identity?

 - What browsers are currently supported to access my User Portal?

 JumpCloud is an identity management service.
-Our product enables you to manage one core username and password to access all of the resources your company has you connected to….your workstation or laptop, servers, your applications, your wireless connections and more.
+Our product lets you to manage one core username and password to access all of the resources you use as part of your job and as an employee in your organization—your computer, company servers, web applications, wireless connections and more.

-The User Portal is where you will manage your JumpCloud account and personal information.
-The Portal allows you to manage your identity yourself, without the need to submit tickets to your helpdesk.
-As an example, you can manage your own password and update your name and contact information.
-If you are a technical employee such as a sysadmin, you can even manage your SSH keys directly from your Portal.
+You can manage your own identity through the User Portal.
+For example, you can set your password and update your name and contact information.
+If you are a technical employee such as a sysadmin, you can manage your SSH keys from the User Portal.

-JumpCloud takes security extremely seriously as it is our business at the end of the day.
-Note that the JumpCloud platform never sees or stores the actual passwords you create locally.
-We are transporting and storing what are called ‘hashes’ created with extremely complex encryption algorithms.
+Note that the JumpCloud platform never sees or stores the actual passwords you create on your computer.
+We transport and store what are called hashes.
+These hashes are created with complex encryption algorithms that hide your passwords.